 As I mentioned before, pitchers are throwing harder at a younger age.
 Research has shown that with increased velocity comes increased stress on the body.
 If we are putting more stress on younger athletes, then we need to be more aware of pitch counts and guidelines.
 The premiere source for pitch count guidelines is Pitch Smart and Major League Baseball, which is accessible here.
 Unfortunately, as many players are now on multiple teams, the responsibility often falls to the parent to monitor overall workload across different organizations.
 Pitch guidelines are not perfect, but they provide some ideas to limit overuse in young athletes.

 As always, if you are suffering from pain, nerve symptoms (numbness, tingling, or weakness), or anything else significant, please see a healthcare provider.
 This blog is meant to be educational and is not a substitute for medical advice.

 Hopefully you learned something about Little League shoulder and how it works.
 If you want to learn more about other shoulder conditions, check out our shoulder page.
 I would continue to stress prevention if at all possible, so reach out to a healthcare provider for an assessment to go over any injury risks.
+If you are in the Sterling, Virginia area please reach out for a physical therapy evaluation to help with your pain and symptoms.
 If you found this blog helpful, please share it with someone.
 We hope to continue to grow and help people better understand how our bodies move and work.
-If you have any questions email me at email@example.com or follow me on Instagram or Twitter @drdannydpt.
+If you have any questions email me at firstname.lastname@example.org or follow me on Instagram or Twitter @drdannydpt.